uwwebservices/UWER/README.md

 # Event Registration [![Build Status](https://travis-ci.org/uwwebservices/idcard-webapp-poc.svg?branch=master)](https://travis-ci.org/uwwebservices/idcard-webapp-poc)

+EWS Event Registration (EWSER) is a Node.js application that utilizes Person Web Service (PWS), ID Card Web Service (IDCardWS), and Groups Web Service (GWS) to register users for an event via Husky Card swipes or RFID taps.
+EWSER takes advantage of the GWS ability store members in subgroups, allowing someone to setup one base group and have many subgroups for registering members to.
+EWSER can be setup to register to the same group from multiple locations and at the end export to a CSV file for usage in other systems.

 Project to demonstrate an event registration application.
 The idea being, with this application and some minimal setup you can deploy to a device (desktop/laptop/Raspberry Pi/etc.) capable of running node.js and take attendance via card swipes (magstripe/rfid).
 Submitting a huskycard rfid/magstrip/netid looks up users regid and passes to PWS to get more user details, and adds users to a UW Group leaf.
 After collecting users a list of registered users in plain/verbose format can be returned as well as the UW group will have the member list or download a list as a CSV.
 Verbose output from the API includes various user information as well as gia base64 encoded image from their husky card.

 This project is also intended to be a reference on how to use various APIs, see src/backend/models for the various APIs as examples.